 - Temporary loss of playground privileges

-- Walking with Supervisor
+- Walking with a noon-hour supervisor

 - Restricted school hours

-- In-School suspension
+- In-school suspension

-- Out of School Suspension
+- Out of school suspension

-- Actions directed by District policy and regulations
+- Actions directed by district policy and regulations

 - Actions directed by Criminal Code